facebook/flipper/docs/getting-started.md

 ```
 <div class='warning'>

-* We haven't released the dependency to CocoaPods yet, here is the [issue](https://github.com/facebook/Sonar/issues/132) by which you can track.
+* We haven't released the dependency to CocoaPods yet, here is the [issue](https://github.com/facebook/flipper/issues/132) by which you can track.
 * If you do not use CocoaPods as a dependency management tool then currently there is no way to integrate SonarKit other than manually including all the dependencies and building it.
-* For Android, Sonar works with both emulators and physical devices connected through USB.
+* For Android, Flipper works with both emulators and physical devices connected through USB.
 However on iOS, we don't yet support physical devices.
-* The Sonar layout and network plugins aren't supported in Swift projects since they include C++ dependencies.
+* The Flipper layout and network plugins aren't supported in Swift projects since they include C++ dependencies.
 We're working on supporting these plugins for Swift apps.
-You can join the discussion on the [issues page](https://github.com/facebook/Sonar/issues).
+You can join the discussion on the [issues page](https://github.com/facebook/flipper/issues).
 </div>

 ## Ready for takeoff

-Finally, you need to add plugins to your Sonar client.
+Finally, you need to add plugins to your Flipper client.
 See [Network Plugin](network-plugin.md) and [Layout Inspector Plugin](layout-plugin.md) for information on how to add them.